PlayScriptRedux/playscript/README.md

 # How is the Stage3D Flash Runtime Implemented?

 PlayScript includes two libraries: PlayScript.Dynamic_aot.dll, and pscorlib.dll, which implement the basic flash runtime and Stage3D over OpenGL.
 Referencing these libraries (or the monotouch or mono for android versions of them) in your project in Xamarin Studio allows you to run existing Flash Stage3D code with no modifications.
 (NOTE: A stubbed version of the flash "display" library is included, but is non functional except for various functionality in Bitmap, BitmapData, and TextField).

+# Current Status

+The PlayScript and ActionScript compiler front ends are fairly stable at this point (given that they are built on top of the very mature Mono compiler and runtime), but there are still several ActionScript language features that are not fully implemented, and certain constructs taht are not parsed or compiled as they are in ActionScript.
+Work is ongoing to eliminate these last remaining issues and deliver full ActionScript compatibility.

+### ActionScript support

+1. Dynamic classes are compiled but are not implemented yet.
+2. The [Embed] tag is not yet implemented.
+3. The singleton guard pattern is not supported (using a private parameter to a public constructor).
+4. Static and non static members of the same name are not supported.
+5. Class and package level statements are not supported.
+6. Variety of small bugs which require minor work arounds (these are being eliminated over time).

+### PlayScript support

+1. Unsafe code is not supported (conflict with the use of the * symbol in ActionScript).
+2. Some issues with multi dimensional arrays.
+3. JavaScript and C++ targets are experimental.

+### Runtime support

+1. Much work has been done on the Stage3D library support, and full AGAL to HLSL support has been implemented.
+2. Starling and Away3D libraries are functional and most features are supported.
+2. Very little work has been done on net, and other core libraries.

 # How do I install PlayScript?